- Param Preet Singhcounsel for the International Justice Program of Human Rights Watch.

-- Richard Falk, Professor Emeritus of International Law and Practice at Princeton University and Distinguished Visiting Professor at the University of California, Santa Barbara.
-He is the author of more than twenty books and was a founding member of the International Association of Lawyers Against Nuclear Arms.
+- Richard Falkprofessor emeritus of international law and practice at Princeton University and distinguished visiting professor at the University of California, Santa Barbara.
+He is the author of more than 20 books and was a founding member of the International Association of Lawyers Against Nuclear Arms.

-AMY GOODMAN: Param Preet Singh joins us now in our firehouse studio.
+Param Preet Singh joins us now in our firehouse studio.
 She is the counsel for the International Justice Program of Human Rights Watch.
-We are also joined on the phone by Richard Falk, who is a Distinguished Professor at the University of California at Santa Barbara.
+We are also joined on the phone by Richard Falk, who is a distinguished professor at the University of California at Santa Barbara.
 And we welcome you both to Democracy Now!
 Param Preet Singh, your response to the execution?

 PARAM PREET SINGH: Well, Saddam Hussein’s execution follows a deeply flawed trial for crimes against humanity committed in Dujail.
 Our observers documented a number of severe procedural flaws within the trial, in terms of how the trial was conducted.
 First of all, a fundamental benchmark of a fair trial is independence of the judiciary from the executive and impartial judges conducting the case.